awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codepipeline-pipeline.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `RoleArn`  <a name="cfn-codepipeline-pipeline-rolearn"></a>
-A service role Amazon Resource Name \(ARN\) that grants AWS CodePipeline permission to make calls to AWS services on your behalf\.
+A service role Amazon Resource Name \(Arn\) that grants AWS CodePipeline permission to make calls to AWS services on your behalf\.
 For more information, see [AWS CodePipeline Access Permissions Reference](http://docs.aws.amazon.com/codepipeline/latest/userguide/access-permissions.html) in the *AWS CodePipeline User Guide*\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)